Getting information about catalogs in a Managed Service for Trino cluster

 You can get the Trino catalog ID and name together with the list of Trino catalogs in the cluster.

-You can request the cluster ID with a list of clusters.
+You can get the cluster ID from the list of clusters.

 Result: